99 WordPress problems, but Enonic got none

-What problems does WordPress pose for your organisation’s professional needs, and how does Enonic solve them?
+What problems does WordPress pose for your organization’s professional needs, and how does Enonic solve them?

-We stress that WordPress is an excellent CMS for bloggers, private persons, and smaller organisations—but if your website, app, or other kind of digital experience is business critical, you should listen closely.
+We stress that WordPress is a good CMS for bloggers, private individuals, and smaller organisations—but if your website, app, or other kind of digital experience is business critical, you should listen closely.

-Here are some important issues with WordPress, and where Enonic XP excels in comparison.
+Here are some important issues with WordPress, and where Enonic excels in comparison.

 Blogs vs. mission critical websites

 Due to its blog beginnings, WordPress is unsurprisingly still used as a blog by most of its users.
 Over 50% of the sites powered by WordPress are on the free WordPress.com platform, while the remaining sites are a mixture of blogs, personal homepages, and regular websites.

-Enonic XP is not primarily meant for blogs or personal home pages, but for mission critical websites and digital experiences by mid-size to large businesses and enterprises.
-Although requiring developers to set up, Enonic is a user-friendly web platform for editors.
+Enonic is not primarily meant for blogs or personal home pages, but for mission critical websites and digital experiences by mid-size to large businesses and enterprises.
+Although requiring developers to set up, Enonic is a user-friendly content platform for editors.
 Also, the emphasis on a developer-driven process and other best practices ensures that Enonic is a reliable, secure, stable, and predictable platform for its clients.

 Manual image cropping vs. focal point

-In WordPress you can rotate, flip, and crop images in the default image editing tool—just like with the editing tool in Enonic XP.
+In WordPress you can rotate, flip, and crop images in the default image editing tool—just like with the editing tool in Enonic.
 But there are two main differences between WordPress and Enonic in this matter.

-Enonic XP’s image handling tool is—like the rest of the UI—touch-friendly, meaning you can edit the images as easily from a phone as from your desktop computer.
+Enonic’s image handling tool is—like the rest of the UI—touch-friendly, meaning you can edit the images as easily from a phone as from your desktop computer.
 Secondly, Enonic includes a focal point feature.
-Whereas in WordPress you have to manually crop images into different versions to emphasise e.g. a face in a larger picture, all you’ve got to do in Enonic is to assign the face as a focal point—and then the CMS renders the image as you want it no matter the sizes.
+Whereas in WordPress you have to manually crop images into different versions to emphasise e.g. a face in a larger picture, all you’ve got to do in Enonic is to assign the face as a focal point—and then the CMS renders the image as you want it no matter the size.

 Read more: WordPress vs. Enonic »